-SOM Foundation Announces the Recipients of its 2016 Fellowships
+SOM Foundation Announces Winners of 2016 Fellowships

 From left to right: Jongwan Kwon, 2016 SOM Prize Winner; Lindsey Wikstrom, 2016 Travel Fellowship for Architecture; and Nathan Brown, 2016 Travel Fellowship for Structural Engineering.